 Nicknamed the “Capital of the Blue Ridge,” Roanoke’s cultural events include the Chili Cook-Off, Big Lick Blues Festival, and Festival in the Park.
 The Roanoke River flows through the city, and the downtown cultural site Center in the Square is home to art galleries, restaurants, museums, and the Hopkins Planetarium.

-Keep reading to learn why investors should consider investing in the Roanoke real estate market in 2020.
+Keep reading to learn why investors are considering investing in the Roanoke real estate market in 2021.

 Roanoke’s population has exceeded 100,000 people for the first time since the early 1980s, gaining more than 3,000 residents over the last ten years.
 According to The Roanoke Times, the significant redevelopment and investment in Downtown Roanoke have created new housing options and amenities that make the city an attractive place to live, work, and play.